alexfeds/OneTwoThreePizzaApp/README.md

 OneTwoThreePizzaApp> dotnet ef database update
 ```
 This will install and set up your database.
 Now you can set the project as a start up project in visual sudio, press play IIS express button and it should start the asp.core app, if all went fine you should see an empty page [], url `http://localhost:21454/api/customers`.
-Now you can switch to Angular app and start saving some data.
+Now you can switch to Angular app and start playing with pizza management app.
 Enjoy)

 ## Stack